Nuitka/Nuitka/README.txt

 * The `MinGW project <http://www.mingw.org>`_

-  Thanks for porting the best compiler to Windows.
-This allows portability of Nuitka with relatively little effort.
+  Thanks for porting the gcc to Windows.
+This allowed portability of Nuitka with relatively little effort.
+Unfortunately this is currently limited to compiling CPython with 32 bits, and 64 bits requires MSVC compiler.

 * The `Wine project <http://www.winehq.org>`_

   Thanks for enabling us to run the cross compiled binaries without have to maintain a windows installation at all.
+Unfortunately this is currently limited to compiling CPython with 32 bits, for 64 bits there is no solution yet.

 Updates for this Manual
 =======================